 • 4½ ounces water •4½ ounces carrier • 1 ounce essential oil

 Mix the three ingredients in a spray bottle and shake before using.

 What Is A “Carrier”?

 People use all kinds of things as a carrier, including vegetable oil, rubbing alcohol, vodka, vinegar, and witch hazel.
 The choice is up to your personal preferences.
-A bug spray with rubbing alcohol evaporates quickly and won’t stain clothing like vegetable oil, for instance, but it may dry your skin.
-If you want a moisturizing bug spray, then vegetable oil might be the way to go.
+A bug spray with rubbing alcohol evaporates quickly and won’t stain clothing like almond oil, for instance, but it may dry your skin.
+If you want a moisturizing bug spray, then using a vegetable-based oil for the carrier might be the way to go.

 Homemade Tick and Insect Repellent

 Just mix and apply to exposed skin before heading outdoors: